 The Westmoreland Intermediate Unit Foundation, Inc. supports communication, encourages interaction, and allocates resources from the community and/or private sector for the purpose of promoting and enhancing educational opportunities for students and educators throughout Westmoreland County, Pennsylvania.

 The WIU Foundation strives to generate revenue, increase community awareness, and develop resources in order to fulfill its mission.
-Overseeing the Foundation's operation is a nine-member board of directors.
+Overseeing the Foundation's operation is an eleven-member board of directors.

 MAKING AN IMPACT

 Primary among the WIU Foundation's activities is the awarding of Impact Grants of up to $1,000 to teachers/professionals in special education classrooms.
 Proposals are welcomed from WIU or district educators who are seeking to develop innovative projects or creative teaching methods to either improve the students’ capacities to learn or upgrade their own effectiveness in teaching.

 Educators interested in submitting a future grant can review the 2015-16 cover letter and grant guidelines which are still available in the "Forms for 2016-17 Impact Grant" section of this website.

 A summary of the grant awards for the 2014-15 school year is available on this website at "2015-16 Impact Grant Awards."
 Over the years, our grants have helped to establish, among other programs:

 Additionally, the Foundation helped to secure donations creating an assistive technology library that is expected to eventually be able to loan needed assistive devices and equipment to students and schools throughout the county.
 Assistance was also rendered in acquiring therapeutic equipment, known as Quadricisers, that help students who have difficulty with physical movements.